Class 9: Character Devices¶

 cumbersome – a character device is a fairly "heavy" object, and access

-to it is done through a limited read/write
+to it is done through a limited read/write interface or an

-inconvenient ioctl
+inconvenient ioctl interface.

-The first solution to these problems in Linux was the proc
+The first solution to these problems in Linux was the proc file system,

 allowing easy creation of a large number of special files for